emmajanedrews/base-template/_drafts/how-to-deal-with-appraisal-issues.md

 {% include youtube.html %}

-What can you do to combat issues with an appraisal?
-Here are a few tips.
+<center>What can you do to combat issues with an appraisal?
+Here are a few tips.</center>

 I’m coming to you today from busy Las Vegas Boulevard to discuss an important topic: how to deal with issues that arise from an appraisal.